Skip to main content

 1. Enumerates candidates — finds all providers offering the requested model(s)

-2. Filters by constraints — removes providers that violate your routing options (data policy, Bring Your Own Key (BYOK) requirement, min success rate, excluded providers)
+2. Filters by constraints — removes providers that violate your routing options (data policy, Bring Your Own Key (BYOK) requirement, performance constraints, excluded providers)

 3. Scores by strategy — ranks remaining candidates using your optimize strategy: